jocelynbaduria/Assignment-6_part_abcde/README.md

 AutoGrad MNIST and CNN Image Classifier

-A. Autograd in Python and Numpy MNIST Classifier with UnitTest
+A. Autograd in Python and Numpy MNIST Classifier
 1. Implement Autograd Framework using Python and Numpy
 2. Add Softmax Cross Entropy Activation Function and loss function
 3. Implement Autograd Framework in Classifiying MNIST digits